ReactPoland/React-Convention-Book/text/404_advanced_falcor.md

 ***IMPORTANT:*** if you use $ref(['articlesById','STRING_ARTCILE_ID_HERE']) it's equals to the above's example.
 The $ref is a function which changes the array's detail into that $type and value's notation object.

-You can find both approaches to use $refs, but in our project we will stick to the ***$ref(['articlesById','STRING_ARTCILE_ID_HERE'])***'s convention.
+You can find both approaches in order to deploy/use the $refs in any Falcor's related projects, but in our project we will stick to the ***$ref(['articlesById','STRING_ARTCILE_ID_HERE'])***'s convention.

 Just to make it clear this is how to import a $ref's sentinel in our codebase:
 ```
+// wait, this is just an example, don't code this below:
 import jsonGraph from 'falcor-json-graph';
 let $ref = jsonGraph.ref;
 // now you can use $ref([x, y]) function
 ```

 ... so after you import that ***falcor-json-graph*** then you can use the $ref's sentinel.
-I shall have installed the falcor-json-graph already as the installation has been described in the previous chapter, if not then please use this (just in case):
+You shall already have installed the falcor-json-graph's lib as the installation has been described in the previous chapter, if not then please use this (just in case):

 ```
 npm i --save falcor-json-graph@1.1.7
 ```

-BUT, what does the 'articlesById' mean?
+BUT, what does the 'articlesById' mean in that whole $ref's gig?
 And what does mean the 'STRING_ARTCILE_ID_HERE' in the above example?
-Let's give me an example from our project.
+Let's give me an example from our project that may make it more clear for you.

 #### $ref sentinel's example explained